How Does a Steadicam Work? Unveiling the Magic Behind Smooth Shots

 So, you'd want "large depth of field"—or deep focus.
 It means, a larger area of the image will be clear, or in focus—including the subject you're following.

-You'll have narrow focus, if you set your lens aperture to f/2.8.
-But, you'll get deep focus, if you set your lens aperture to f/5.6 or f/8.
+You have narrow focus, if you set your lens aperture to f/2.8.
+You get deep focus, if you set your lens aperture to f/5.6 or f/8.

 Decide how near to—or, far from—your subject you're going to be.